-We recognise that legal proceedings or pre-proceedings in relation to your own children or those of close family members cause a tremendous deal of stress and upset.
+We recognise that legal proceedings or pre-proceedings in relation to your own children or those of close family members cause tremendous stress and upset.

 What we can help with

 The list below outlines some of the areas that we regularly assist our clients with.
 Please click on the relevant sections to be redirected to a page summarising what each generally entail.

 - Care Proceedings

 - Emergency Protection Orders and Police Powers of Protection

 - Special Guardianship Orders